 A root canal, or endodontic therapy, is required to treat the tissues inside the tooth.
 This tissue is referred to as the nerve or pulp.
 The nerve gets damaged as a result of infection or trauma.
 The infection is typically caused by deep cavities that spread bacteria into the nerve.
 When left untreated, the nerve will eventually die, and the infection will spread into the jawbone, forming an abscess.
 An abscess is a serious and often very painful infection.
+Visit Ti Dental located in the Chinook Professional Building and our team will work with you to treat infected teeth to ensure you are as comfortable as possible.

 After the tooth is completely numbed, a root canal treatment begins with making an access hole in the tooth.
 The infected and dead nerve tissues are delicately removed.
 Afterwards, the inside of the tooth is shaped, cleaned, disinfected, and filled with a stable material.